Michael Meyer

 VP of Product and Strategy, Summit (formerly Deft)

-Product strategy leadership across data center, cloud, managed infrastructure, AI readiness, portfolio governance, and the client trust systems behind modern IT decisions.
+Product strategy across data center, cloud, managed infrastructure, AI readiness, portfolio governance, and decision systems for modern IT operations.

 AHEAD